WillyBilly06/ESP32-Bluetooth-Audio-with-Volume-Control-Using-Rotary-Encoder/README.md

 It has only been tested on Android and IOS but not on computer.
 I am currently working on to make it work on 3 platforms.

+Updated: It works on Android, IOS, and Samsung Watch (Wear OS but not sure Tizen OS).

 The built-in led of the board will be lit up when your phone is connected to the bluetooth.

 # PCM5102A